im-kabirsumn/im-kabirsumn/README.md

 - 🌱 I’m currently learning React and Search Engine Optimization
 - 💞️ I’m looking to collaborate with other Developers and Entrepreneurs
 - 📫 How to reach me https://www.linkedin.com/in/kabir-sumn/
-- ⚡ Fun fact: Human life isn't constant, it has thousands of variations.
+- ⚡ Fun fact: People judge you but don't wake you up at your stopage

 <!---
 im-kabirsumn/im-kabirsumn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.